General Performance Testing

 CINEBENCH is the perfect tool to compare CPU and graphics performance across various systems and platforms (Windows and OS X).
 And best of all: It’s completely free.”

-The benchmark shows a rating of MIPS (million instructions per second).
+The benchmark shows a rating in MIPS (million instructions per second).
 The rating value is calculated from the measured speed, and it is normalized with results of Intel Core 2 CPU with multi-threading option switched off.
 So if you have modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
 There are two tests, compression with LZMA method and decompression with LZMA method.
-Once the total passes reach 100, the score is taken.
+Once the total passes reaches 100, the score is taken

 Memory Performance Testing